 In essence, I paint with my camera to revitalise memories.

-Using her camera to create memories of moments rather than recording specific details, I make photos with intentional movement with an ephemeral and painterly aesthetic.
-My work evokes the essence of a subject by leaning towards the ‘significant form’ idea from the 1920s Bloomsbury Group’s Clive Bell – that a good work of art is so defined by its ability to provoke ‘aesthetic emotion’ in the viewer and has little, if anything, to do with subject identification or representation.
+In her fine art abstract work, Rawlinson uses her camera to create memories of moments rather than recording specific details, with the aim to make photos with intentional movement and often without context to evoke an ephemeral and painterly aesthetic.
+Her work evokes the essence of a subject by leaning towards the ‘significant form’ idea from the 1920s Bloomsbury Group’s Clive Bell – that a good work of art is so defined by its ability to provoke ‘aesthetic emotion’ in the viewer and has little, if anything, to do with subject identification or representation.

 Rawlinson’s work has been shortlisted for several international awards and is held in private and public collections around the world.

 She lives in the Cambridge Riverside area and is always on the lookout for new friends, photography collaborations, and interesting exhibition venues.